GENI-NSF/geni-tools/doc/omni-design-notes.md

 useful; when calling createsliver, you do not want to reserve resources at the AMs where there is already a reservation, as that will fail.
-Given the slice name, `_listaggregates` gets the AM URNs from teh sliver_info records at the clearinghouse, if possible (only at CHAPI compatible clearinghouses).
+Given the slice name, `_listaggregates` gets the AM URNs from the sliver_info records at the clearinghouse, if possible (only at CHAPI compatible clearinghouses).
 Omni then retrieves the AM URL and nickname if possible, avoiding duplicate entries.